 This is the first of a three part series I am going to put together on what golfers need to know about training their bodies to give them the potential to create more club head speed.
 In this part, I will be discussing ground force and leg strength.
 The next two will be x-factor, and x-factor stretch.
 The aim is to keep it very simple, and provide some information and exercises you can put into use immediately.
 If you enjoy the content, I have created the Fit For Golf App, which has a range of programs designed to improve your golfing body.
 The advice in the articles and programs are a combination of my beliefs based on experience, and the scientific research I have studied.

 Ground Reaction Force

 In pretty much every sporting movement that the athlete is standing, the ability to push force into the ground is extremely important.
 Think of a sprint, rugby tackle, punch, or tennis shot.
 All of these actions require high levels of force to be produced.
 In these actions even though it is the upper limbs eventually transmit the force into the opponent or racquet, the generation of power begins with the feet pushing into the ground.
 As the athlete pushes force into the ground, there is an equal and opposite force from the ground transferred back to the athlete (Newton’s 3rd law).
 The athlete then transfers this force through their legs, into the trunk, torso, arms, and finally hands.
-This is exactly how force is created in the golf swings of the vast majority of skilled/long ball strikers.
+This is exactly how force is created in the golf swings of the vast majority of highly skilled / high speed players.
 The term kinematic sequence is often used to label this, which just means the order by which we transfer force through the different segments of the body.